 Some Human Resources departments are fine with an EEHA certificate (Electrical Equipment in Hazardous Areas) only but some ask for a full Certificate.
 It is always better to get a full Certificate IV in Hazardous Areas as it is a higher qualification and only takes one more day to complete compared to the EEHA course.
 EEHA is a skill set that is part of Certificate IV in Hazardous Areas.
 Having Certificate IV will also enable you to work in Supervisory positions.

 Recruiters might favour applicants with a Cert IV HA compared to EEHA.
-If they get several similar profiles, this would be what sets you out from the others and give you more chances to get the job compared to someone who just has an EEHA Certificate.
+If they get several similar profiles, this would set them out from the others and give them more chances to get the job compared to someone who just has an EEHA Certificate.